Faith-and-Code-Technologies/mDirt/README.md

 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**

 ## Version Support
-v2.1.0 with support for 1.21.4 will release within 2 weeks!
+v2.1.0 with support for Minecraft 1.21.4 is now released!

 ## How to use
 Download the latest release, and run it.